Freight traffic on inland waterways and in ports

 • The explanation for this pattern is the development of maritime container transport.
 Indeed, for ports in the North Range, including Belgian seaports, maritime container transport decreased between 2021 and 2023.
 The reason for this decrease is the decline in world trade that stems from the geopolitical crisis.

-INLAND WATERWAY NETWORK IN BELGIUM
+THE INLAND WATERWAY NETWORK IN BELGIUM

 FIGURE 1: QUARTERLY TRANSPORT DEMAND ON INLAND WATERWAYS IN BELGIUM (IN MILLION TONNES)

-Source: de Vlaamse Waterweg and Service public de Wallonie, CCNR analysis
+Sources: de Vlaamse Waterweg and Service public de Wallonie, CCNR analysis

 • According to data from the two main Belgian waterway administrations,4 the northern part of Belgium (the region of Flanders) has a higher transport activity on inland waterways than the southern part of Belgium (the region of Wallonia).
 With a transport volume of 68 million tonnes in 2022, transport demand on inland waterways in Flanders was twice as high as in Wallonia, where 34 million tonnes were registered.
 The quarterly transport volumes in Flanders lay in the range between 16 and 18 million tonnes per quarter, compared to a range between eight and ten million tonnes per quarter in Wallonia.